brainvisa/brainvisa-cmake/doc/sphinx/compile_existing.rst

     cmake -G 'MSYS Makefiles' -DCMAKE_INSTALL_PREFIX=. .
     make install

-You can now use /tmp/brainvisa-cmake/bin/bv_env_host bv_maker to setup your environement (**you must edit the configuration file first**).
+You can now use :code:`/tmp/brainvisa-cmake/bin/bv_env_host bv_maker` to setup your environement (**you must edit the configuration file first**).
 You will always have a copy of brainvisa-cmake installed in a build directory at configuration time.
 Therefore, you may delete this temporary brainvisa-cmake version and use the one in your build directory.

 .. note::
     The svn address here, https://bioproj.extra.cea.fr/neurosvn/brainvisa/branches/bug_fix/brainvisa-cmake is the address of the **bug_fix** branch in our development tree, which corresponds to the "stable, usable" version, not the released version as found in https://bioproj.extra.cea.fr/neurosvn/brainvisa/source_views/brainvisa_cmake.
 As new features have been added sonce the last release, such as support for **git** projects and svn project hosted on a separate repository (such as capsul), this newer version is needed to build projects on the current repository.